scottmsoh/ref_deep_leraning/LLM_evaluation/LLM_evaluation.md

 ### Evaluation Methodology

 1) **Evaluation Using SOTA LLMs**:
-   - We utilize models like GPT-4, HyperCLOVA X, and Gemini to evaluate the appropriateness of responses to instructions.
+   - We utilize models like GPT-4, Llama3.1, and Gemini to evaluate the appropriateness of responses to instructions.
    - This is one of the simplest evaluation methods and is widely used in various research papers and studies.

 2) **Challenges**: